 So what are the factors that affect our microbiome?

-- Lack of digestive enzymes that prevent food from being digested properly and fermenting.
+- Be aware of a lack of digestive enzymes that prevent food from being digested properly and fermenting.

-- Medications – antibiotics, pain relievers such as paracetamol, antacids, (chemo) drugs, and cortisones and steroids
+- Avoid medication such as antibiotics, pain relievers such as paracetamol, antacids, (chemo) drugs, and cortisones and steroids

-- Infections – Parasites, fungi, pathogenic bacteria and viruses
+- The presence of pathogens such as parasites, fungi, pathogenic bacteria and viruses

-- Stress – acute and chronic stress, physical stress, stress due to incorrect nutrition, surgery
+- The influence of stress such as acute and chronic stress, physical stress, stress due to incorrect nutrition, surgery

-- Chemicals in the environment – disinfectants, pesticides, cleaning agents such as bleach.
+- Avoid the chemicals in the environment such as disinfectants, pesticides, cleaning agents such as bleach as much as possible.